semgrep/semgrep-docs/docs/troubleshooting/gitlab-sast.md

 ## Solution #1: Review global CI job configuration

 You might be creating large files or directories in your GitLab CI config's `before_script:`, `cache:`, or similar sections.
-The Semgrep SAST job will scan all files available to it, not just the source code committed to git, so if for example you have a cache configuration of
+The `semgrep-sast` job will scan all files available to it, not just the source code committed to git, so if for example you have a cache configuration of

 ```yaml